 Peer Advising Center

-The Peer Advising office hours for the Spring 2015 term are:
+The Peer Advising Center office hours for the spring 2017:

 - Tuesdays, 10am-12pm & 1-3pm

 - Wednesdays, 1-5pm

 There are no Peer Advising hours during finals week.

 Meet our 2016-17 Peer Advisors

 My name is Johnny and I come from the small town of Independence, Oregon.
 I am a biochemistry major, and am also doing undergraduate research in the Lockery lab, where we explore neuroscience and specifically decision-making in C. elegans.
 Some hobbies and interests include animals, learning languages, playing and listening to music, rock climbing, and tennis.

 I am a junior chemistry major from Beaverton, OR.
 I am currently working in the Darren Johnson lab synthesizing on/off response target-specific anion probes.
 When I am not in the lab I enjoy listening to music, watching movies, and hanging out with my friends (and their pets).
 Organic and analytical chemistry are my main interests and I hope to go into forensics. (pronouns: she/her/hers)

 My name is William Crowley I was born and raised in Ashland, Oregon.
 For fun I like to make art, spend time outdoors, and be with friends and family.
 I’m currently in my third year as a chemistry major at the University of Oregon.
 I do undergraduate research in the Nazin lab: a research group that specializes in developing novel scanning probe techniques for atomic-resolution spectroscopic studies of physics and chemistry in molecular and nanoscale materials.